JavierCrespoLaw/JavierCrespoLaw/README.md

 I enjoy video games, drawing, and learning how to code.

-I have almost graduated from college, and am currently searching for a job where I can expand my skills further and make a positive impact on the world.
+I have recently graduated from college and am currently searching for a job where I can expand my skills further and make a positive impact on the world.

 <!--
 **JavierCrespoLaw/JavierCrespoLaw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.